The spy car needs to evade his pursuers, and/or make a pit stop while on the run. What to do?

 - One of the stunt challenges on Fear Factor required the participants to drive a car up the ramp of a moving truck as the last part of the challenge.
 Inside the truck was a ramp that would flip the car and send it flying out the side of the truck for a spectacular movie-style ending.

-- In the video game Spy Hunter, this is how you get your power-ups.
+- In Spy Hunter, this is how you get your power-ups.